UKHomeOffice/evisa-contact-form/apps/evisa/views/notify/en/EVC_Customer_Email.md

 ^ ((customer-question))

-We will reply within 3 working days (Monday to Friday).
+We aim to reply within 5 working days (Monday to Friday).
 We will ask for more information if we need it.

 Regards